Environmental health policy: United Nations

 In 2000, the Millennium Development Goals (MDG) were created at the UN Millennium Declaration.
 Leaders from all over the world gathered in aims to reduce poverty by 2015 in developing countries.
 Eight goals were created in order to deal with extreme poverty due to climate, shelter, and disease, and ensure everyone has the right to health, education, shelter, and security.

-Sustainable Development Goals (SDG) were created to replace the MDG, which are to be reached by 2030.
+Adopted in 2015, Sustainable Development Goals (SDG) to be reached by 2030 were created to replace the MDG.
 These goals are aimed at both developing and developed countries, using environmental, social, and economic dimensions to meet goals.
 Goals 3, 6, and 11 affect environmental health policy.
 Goal 3 is to ensure Good Health and Well-being, which affects other goals.
 If environmental goals are achieved, the health of the country will be able to improve by reducing disease and death.
 Goal 11 of creating sustainable cities and communities is important to environmental health policy since urbanization is a big concern that can affect resources including water, which affects the health of the population.
 Goal 6 aims to provide clean water and sanitation in countries.
 Wastewater treatment in countries is an issue that the SDG goals are trying to influence countries to improve and provide better access to clean drinking water and sanitation.